Rabidfire13/Rabidfire13/README.md

 - 👋 Hi, I’m @Rabidfire13
 - 👀 I’m interested in contributing to open source projects.
-- 🌱 I’m currently learning Data Science with Python.
+- 🌱 I’m currently learning Data Science with Python and web development.
 - 👯 I want to build some projects of my own.
 - 📫 You can reach me at abhijeet.khanderao@gmail.com